 What is the License/Excise Tax

 The Road Financing Plan was developed to provide a funding mechanism for the City of Lee’s Summit’s major street network and involves three (3) revenue sources: ½ cent transportation sales tax, ½ cent capital improvements sales tax, and the road excise tax (or license tax).
 The license tax was approved by the voters of Lee’s Summit on November 4, 1997 and became effecting on April 1, 1998.
 This license tax is a form of an infrastructure impact fee on applicable new development, redevelopment, development expansion, and change of use throughout the City as programmed in the capital improvement plan.
 These funds are used for streets, roads, bridges, and other transportation related improvements, generally identified in the Thoroughfare Master Plan.

 License Tax Calculation

-These additional vehicle trips are calculated during the afternoon time period when traffic volume on adjacent streets is highest and street capacity is most impacted.
+Additional vehicle trips are calculated during the afternoon peak-hour time period when traffic volume on adjacent streets is highest and street capacity is most impacted.
 The license tax is calculated by multiplying the number of units times the trip rate to determine the total trips generated.
 The total trips generated is then multiplied by the tax rate producing the total tax liability.

 Step 1: Number of Units x Trip Rate = Total Trips

 Step 2: Total Trips x Tax Rate = Total Tax Liability

 To determine the number of units you must first determine the appropriate landuse for the project.
 The City of Lee’s Summit has adopted the most recent version of the ITE Trip Generation Manual, which covers the most common types of development in the City.
 For uses not listed, staff will utilize information in the ITE Manual to find a comparable use.
 In residential developments, vehicle trips are based on the number of living units while commercial developments are based on units per 1,000 square feet of building area.

 License Tax Payment